spacedriveapp/spacedrive/README.md

   </p>
 </p>

-Spacedrive is a privacy-first, open source, virtual filesystem powered by your devices combined.
-All the feature-rich benefits of the cloud but hosted, controlled and owned by you.
-Through a beautifully designed cross platform interface, build a limitless directory of your entire digital life that will stand the test of time.
+Spacedrive is a privacy-first, open source, virtual filesystem powered by your devices **combined**.
+All the feature-rich benefits of the cloud, but owned and hosted by you.
+With a beautifully designed cross-platform interface, create a limitless directory of your entire digital life that will stand the test of time.

 Out of the box support for photos, movies, albums, audio, VODs, code repositories, social media backups, NFTs, screenshots, saved web pages, links and notes.

 ## Features
 - **File indexing** - Scan your devices, drives, removable storage and cloud accounts to build a virtual "yellow pages" directory of all your data.
-- **Realtime synchronization** - Sync database in realtime between devices, securely.
+- **Realtime synchronization** - Sync database in realtime between devices, prioritizing peer-to-peer LAN connections (WiFi sync).
 - **Photos** - Photo and video albums similar to Apple/Google photos.
 - **Search** - Search your entire index at the press of a keybind, including offline devices, drives and clouds.
 - **Cloud integration** - Apple Photos, Google Drive, Dropbox, OneDrive & Mega + easy API for the community to add more.